GageGabaldon/CS386-Team-Project/Deliverables/D5_Design.md

   <br/>We used the Interface segregation with our player and NPC interfaces to avoid using one big interface.
 Players and NPCs have slightly different fields and methods so we gave each class a separate interface to follow this principle.

   <br/>**Dependency Inversion Principle:**
-  <br/>We use this principle in our UpdateGame class when handling rewriting the story and user options to the scree.
+  <br/>We use this principle in our UpdateGame class when handling rewriting the story and user options to the screen.
 This allows the user to continue playing seamlessly after making a choice and does not require them to do anything other than play the game.

 ---